 Solidaridad is among the first six organizations that will receive investments from the JBS Fund for the Amazon until 2026.
 In addition to the financial support from JBS, the Elanco Foundation recently announced that it will also contribute USD450 thousand for the next three years.

-The productive restoration model proved in Novo Repartimento will be expanded, in partnership with the Amazon Environmental Research Institute (IPAM), to two new cities in the state of Pará: Pacajá and Anapu.
+The productive restoration model proved in Novo Repartimento will be expanded, in partnership with the Amazon Environmental Research Institute (IPAM), to three new cities in the state of Pará: Pacajá, Anapu and Altamira.

 This production model combines cocoa agroforestry systems (SAF), livestock and preservation of forest areas, and unites the economic, social and environmental pillars of sustainable development.
 The cultivation of cocoa is the mainstay of the system, since it can be combined with native species of trees and annual crops such as bananas, cassava and squash.
 In the case of breeding cattle, the model runs a partial intensification through the rotation of pastures, which guarantees higher productivity at lower cost.